Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Brenda from Rutledge, TN.

 We bought a washable furnace filter for our furnace after breaking the bank with disposable ones for much the same problems as you have.
 Take the brand name and model of your furnace to a home improvement store like Home Depot or even call the manufacturer of the furnace and find out if it is possible they make a permanent washable filter.
-We just rinse ours under the tap after vaccuuming it off and let dry, then pop back in the furnace.

 I had an electrostatic filter added to my furnace for all the same reasons.
 All I have to do now is rinse them every few weeks and put them back in.

 I've tried the permanent ones and HATE washing them, and they NEVER seem to come clean, EVER.

 dust mats/rugs, brushing our cat and house bunny

 VERY often, and sweeping/vacuuming with a Hoover

 To cut down on some of the dust you can do what I was told to implement when we had some home improvement years ago.